This post may contain affiliate links. Read my whole disclosure here.

 Probably the fact that we focused on so many tasks and preparations made him feel disconnected and overwhelmed.
 Or things were just to difficult to handle for him.

-Facing this type of moments are for me some of the biggest challenges when it comes to being a positive parent.
-I try to be calm and understanding but this is not always easy to do.
+These challenging moments are, for me, some of the biggest challenges when it comes to being a positive parent.
+I try to be calm and understanding, but this is not always easy to do.

-We don’t use punishments or rewards so we focus on gentle methods to help us encourage a positive behavior.
-And during these “crisis moments” my patience and creativity are the only “weapons” that I can use against the negative behavior.
+We don’t use punishments or rewards, so we focus on gentle methods to help us encourage positive behavior.
+And during these “crisis moments”, my patience and creativity are the only “weapons” that I can use against the negative behavior.

 photo credit: Sunny studio/ shutterstock.com